Who We Are

 Our six-county land protection area includes Catawba, Gaston, Iredell, Lincoln, Mecklenburg and Union counties.

-CLC is also the lead agency for the Carolina Thread Trail.
-The Thread Trail is a 15-county, two-state initiative designed to inspire and facilitate the creation and development of a regional network of trails, blueways and conservation corridors that will link more than 2.3 million citizens.
-Today, over 250 miles trail and 90 miles of blueway are open to the public.
+CLC also leads advancement of the Carolina Thread Trail initiative.
+The Thread Trail is a 15-county, two-state, regional network of trails, blueways and conservation corridors that will link more than 2.3 million citizens.
+Today, over 425 miles of trail and 170 miles of blueway are open to the public.

 CLC is a nationally accredited land trust by the Land Trust Accreditation Commission which ensures that land trusts ethically and effectively use public and private funding to save land.